 - vCenter-vCenter is not required, but if you are using it, then you must use version 5.0 or later. - vMotion-Host vMotion is only supported if you are using vCenter.
 Storage vMotion is not supported. - Virtual recovery appliance-The ESX server must have an existing virtual machine, known as a virtual recovery appliance, that meets the following requirements.
 (The virtual recovery appliance will create a new virtual server, mount disks, format disks, and so on.
 Then the new virtual machine is detached from the virtual recovery appliance and powered on.
 Once the new virtual machine is online, it will have the identity, data, and system state of the original source.
-Since the virtual recovery appliance maintains its own identity, it can be reused for additional migrations.) - The virtual recovery appliance must be running Windows 2008 R2 Service Pack 1 or later, Windows 2012, or Windows 2012 R2. - The virtual recovery appliance must have Double-Take installed and licensed on it. - Microsoft .NET Framework version 4.5.1 is required on the virtual recovery appliance. - Do not take snapshots of the virtual recovery appliance, because they will interfere with proper cutover. - Disk controller-VMware Paravirtual SCSI Controllers are not supported. - System memory-The minimum system memory on each server is 1 GB. - Disk space for program files-This is the amount of disk space needed for the Double-Take program files.
+Since the virtual recovery appliance maintains its own identity, it can be reused for additional migrations.) - Operating system-The virtual recovery appliance can be any of the operating systems listed in the Requirements on page 6.
+In addition, your appliance can be running Windows 2016. - Operating system installation location-Because VMware boots from the first bootable volume that is discovered, the operating system must be installed to SCSI controller 0, Slot 0 on the virtual recovery appliance. - Double-Take-The virtual recovery appliance must have Double-Take installed and licensed on it. - Microsoft .NET Framework version 4.5.1 is required on the virtual recovery appliance.

+- Do not take snapshots of the virtual recovery appliance, because they will interfere with proper cutover. - Disk controller-VMware Paravirtual SCSI Controllers are not supported. - System memory-The minimum system memory on each server is 1 GB. - Disk space for program files-This is the amount of disk space needed for the Double-Take program files.
 The amount depends on your operating system version and ranges from 350-500 MB.